stamatispap558/diploma_thesis/README.md

 6. `npx nodemon app_marketplaceChannel.js` inside `api` folder to run the backend.
 7. `npm start` inside `exim-frontend` folder to run the frontend.

+In case the network is already up, we run `edown` first to bring down the network, `cl` to stop and remove the containers, and then steps 1 to 7.

 Ready to go!